yzhong52/yzhong52.github.io/_posts/2022-02-26-rate-limit.md

 Overall, Token Buckets algorithm is more flexible.
 It also doesn’t have the per-defined window and thus it can spread out requests spikes from multiple clients better.

-On the other hand, since it requires more writes to the counters (or tokens), it is more expensive computationally.
+On the other hand, since it requires more writes to update the tokens count, it is more expensive computationally.

 Token Buckets algorithm is widely use in the industry.
 For example, [DynamoDB use token bucket for rate limiting read capacity unit (RCU)](https://www.youtube.com/watch?v=yvBR71D0nAQ).